Anthim the Iberian: In Wallachia

 In 1689 he was asked to settle in Wallachia by Prince Constantin Brâncoveanu, and in 1691 was given charge of the newly founded printing press in Bucharest.
 In 1693, he published the Gospels in Romanian.
 In 1695, being appointed father superior (egumen) of the Snagov Monastery, and established a printing office at the new location.

-Anthim spoke and wrote Greek, Turkish, and Arabic.
+In addition to Georgian, Anthim spoke and wrote Greek, Turkish, and Arabic.
 He soon acquired a thorough knowledge of Romanian, and was instrumental in helping to introduce that language into the local church as its official language.
 In 1702 he returned to Bucharest.

 He became bishop of Râmnic in 1705, and in 1708 Metropolitan of Wallachia.

-In 1709 Anthim was a founder of the first Georgian printing press in Tbilisi; he also trained Georgians in the art of printing, and cut the type with which under his pupil Mihai Iștvanovici printed the first Georgian Gospels (1710).
+In 1709, Anthim founded the first Georgian printing press in Tbilisi.
+Through his pupil Mihai Iștvanovici, he also trained Georgians in the art of printing and personally cut the type with which the first printed Georgian Gospels were made in 1710.
 He also printed a short catechism to assist his priests in giving catechetical instruction.
 In addition, Anthim published 25 other books in Romanian, as well as Church Slavonic, Greek, and Arabic (usually in bilingual volumes, such as the Greek-Arabic Missal of 1702); this meant that he was also the first in Wallachia to use Arabic fonts.

 His homiletic work, the Didache, was a collection of sermons meant as a sharp critique of contemporary habits and morals; notably, beside Christian sources, Anthim made reference to classical philosophy.
 Alongside his literary output, the cleric was the builder of the All-Saints Monastery in Bucharest, now known as the Antim Monastery in his memory.